papajessie/swcdocs/translate.md

     epchp_epSpaceBear_w6cf_body 'Congratulations!
 You have completed the event and unlocked the Bonus Event Objective.
 Until the event ends, this objective can be finished an unlimited number of times, each time earning an Elite Event Crate with a chance to award Data Fragments for the Fathier Rider.' epchp_epSpaceBear_w6f_title 'Unpaid Debts [Complete]'
     epchp_epSpacebear_w1_title 'An Old Friend'
-    eppnl_epSpacebear_w1_title 'An Old Friend'
+    epchp_eptimeofheroes_p1c1_body_e 'Hondo has acquired a cache of Data Fragments for a dangerous Spiderdroid. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the SD-K4!' epchp_eptimeofheroes_p1c1_body_r 'Hondo has acquired a cache of Data Fragments for a dangerous Spiderdroid. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Modified SD-K4!' epchp_eptimeofheroes_p1c1_title 'Time of Heroes, Part I'
+    epchp_eptimeofheroes_p1c2_body_e "Hondo's offer remains open: Data Fragments for a dangerous explosive-deploying droid, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the SD-K4!" epchp_eptimeofheroes_p1c2_body_r "Hondo's offer remains open: Data Fragments for a dangerous explosive-deploying droid, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Modified SD-K4!" epchp_eptimeofheroes_p1c2_title 'Time of Heroes, Part I: Chapter II' epchp_eptimeofheroes_p1f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the SD-K4.' epchp_eptimeofheroes_p1f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Modified SD-K4.' epchp_eptimeofheroes_p1f_title 'Time of Heroes, Part I: Complete' epchp_eptimeofheroes_p2c1_body_e 'Hondo has acquired a cache of Data Fragments for the elite Death Troopers. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Death Troopers!' epchp_eptimeofheroes_p2c1_body_r 'Hondo has acquired a cache of Data Fragments for equipment for R2 units. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Artoo & Threepio equipment!' epchp_eptimeofheroes_p2c1_title 'Time of Heroes, Part II'
+    epchp_eptimeofheroes_p2c2_body_e "Hondo's offer remains open: Data Fragments for the elite Death Troopers, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Death Troopers!" epchp_eptimeofheroes_p2c2_body_r "Hondo's offer remains open: Data Fragments for Artoo & Threepio Equipment, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Artoo & Threepio equipment!" epchp_eptimeofheroes_p2c2_title 'Time of Heroes, Part II: Chapter II' epchp_eptimeofheroes_p2f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Death Troopers.' epchp_eptimeofheroes_p2f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Artoo & Threepio Data Fragments!' epchp_eptimeofheroes_p2f_title 'Time of Heroes, Part II: Complete' eppnl_epSpacebear_w1_title 'An Old Friend'
     eppnl_epSpacebear_w2_title 'Mysterious Benefactor'
     eppnl_epSpacebear_w3_title 'Shared Interests'